xdega/xdega.github.io/content/blog/a-new-start-again/index.md

 date: "2021-06-19T06:15:04.841Z"
 description: "When it comes to personal websites, starting anew is often a good thing.
-It allows you to dive into new tools and technologies, to discover new workfows, and generally grow as an engineer.
-Since I have started a job job, and I am no longer in the middle of a grueling job search, it is time to revisit my personal website."
+It allows you to dive into new tools and technologies, to discover new workflows, and generally grow as an engineer.
+Since I have started a new job and I am no longer in the middle of a grueling search for work, it is time to revisit my personal website."
 ---

 ## What's Gone?